Quickstart

 2Set up and unlock

-Client-side crypto, helper library in development.
+Client-side crypto.
 Generate a 256-bit Secret Key and keep it as your Emergency Kit.
 Derive the Account Unlock Key as Argon2id(passphrase, salt) XOR HKDF-SHA256(SK, account_id, "auk").
 Generate an X25519 account keypair, wrap the private half under the AUK, generate a first vault key and wrap it to the account public key.
 See the 2SKD section.
 Then post the public and wrapped material to init.

 // after deriving verifier/pubkey/enc_privkey/wrapped_vk client-side: